faazshift/graphiql-ui/README.md

 [![Build Status](https://travis-ci.org/faazshift/graphiql-ui.svg?branch=master)](https://travis-ci.org/faazshift/graphiql-ui)
 [![Build status](https://ci.appveyor.com/api/projects/status/j4tqlfkg9i9r43pw?svg=true)](https://ci.appveyor.com/project/faazshift/graphiql-ui)

-A minimal, electron-based, desktop user interface for the GraphiQL IDE
+A minimal, electron-based desktop user interface for the GraphiQL IDE

+# Downloads

+For 64-bit Windows and Linux, there are prebuilt packages attached to the releases on Github.
+See [this](https://github.com/faazshift/graphiql-ui/releases) page.
+Download the appropriate release for your platform, extract it where you'd like, optionally create a symlink/shortcut to the executable, and enjoy.

+For other platforms, use the guide below to get started.

 # Quick Start Guide

-Currently there are no installers.
-You will have to install the package manually.
-However, it's pretty quick and simple to do so:

 1. Download the code:
     * GitHub: `$ git clone https://github.com/faazshift/graphiql-ui.git && cd graphiql-ui`